MTiryaki/MTiryaki.github.io/README.md

 # MTiryaki.github.io

-Welcome to the repository of the 60MUN Website, created by the one-man army Mert Tiryaki.
+Repo for 60MUN Website, maintained by Mert Tiryaki.
+A big thanks to Samantha P. for helping me with layout issues.